Paebbels/PicoBlaze-Library/README.md

  [posh_git]: https://github.com/dahlbyk/posh-git

-4 Integrating PicoBlaze Library into projects
+4 Integrating the library into projects
 ================================================================================

 All Windows command line instructions are intended for PowerShell.
 So executing the following instructions in `cmd.exe` won't function or result in errors!
 PowerShell is shipped with Windows since Vista.

-### 4.1 Adding PicoBlaze Library and it's dependencies as git submodules
+### 4.1 Adding the library and it's dependencies as git submodules

 The following command line instructions will create a library folder `/lib` and clone all depenencies as git [submodules][git_submod] into subfolders.